JayaramJey/llama_model_training/README.md

 - download the required datafiles by using the following command line but only run once
     - `python download.py`

+### Current issues
+- f1 scores output all result in 0
+- eval_loss and grad_norm output nan

 ### Training instructions
-- Edit config.yal to choose your training made:
+- Edit config.yaml to choose your training made:
-    - Finetune, partial, full
+    - full, partial, frozen
-- Run the script using the followibng command line to perform your selected training
+- Run the script using the following command line to perform your selected training
     - python main.py

 ### Loading your model for testing